gaevoy/gaevoy.github.io/_posts/2023-02-17-beware-of-decimals-in-t-sql.md

 ﻿---
 published: true
-title: Beware of decimal in Microsoft SQL Server
+title: Beware of decimals in Microsoft SQL Server
 description: This article shows how decimal type in Microsoft SQL Server can lead to unexpected results and how to fix that.
 layout: post
 tags: [mssql, postgresql, sql]